modelearth/app/partners/sea/sea.md

 Step 1: Produce char at low-temperature (240° to 310°C).
 Step 2: Activate with 800° to 950°C 15-psi steam to add pores.

+### Activated Carbon from Seasonally Available Shells of Pecans and Peanuts

 <!-- Potential Waste-to-Energy Feedstocks -->

 ## Environmentally-Enabled Input-Output (EEIO) Tools